 Best places to visit in Tamil Nadu, India

-TAMIL NADU IS A STATE in South India famous for historic monuments, elaborate temples, the Mahabalipuram monuments, colourful Pondicherry, cultural Chennai … and now, the ancestral home of Kamala Harris, the first female vice-president of the United States of America.
+TAMIL NADU IS A STATE in South India famous for historic monuments, elaborate temples, the Mahabalipuram monuments, colourful Pondicherry, cultural Chennai, and much more.
 There are many great tourist attractions, and in this post, I asked travellers, bloggers, and locals who either hail from Tamil Nadu or know the state well to contribute their recommendations on best places to visit.

 There are many great tourist places to visit in Tamil Nadu and many wonderful things to experience such as beaches, historic monuments, great food, spiritual sites, diverse cultures, ancient and contemporary art, lively markets for shopping, throngs of festivals, adventure sports, and Bollywood movie locations.